Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 Vibe-Coded Version

 Prompt: "make me a react todo app."
-Output (typical):
+A typical result:

 // App.tsx — vibe coded